benwis/webauthn-rs-client/README.md

 It is closely tied to the example in the webauthn-rs repo, and we owe them a lot for doing such great work on it.

-It was tested with the Graphauth Webauthn server, and the Remix framework, although I can think of no reason it wouldn't work in any other.
+It was tested with the example webauthn-rs servers, and the Remix framework, although I can think of no reason it wouldn't work in any other.
 The registration and login functions require access to the browser's Credentials and window, so it probably won't run in node without a lot of finagling.